EvieLabs/Evie/README.md

 - [`yarn`]: To manage dependencies

 ## How to start your Evie dev environment

-There are multiple ways to start your Evie dev environment.

-### Docker Compose (manually built & started every change)

-1. Install yarn if you haven't done so yet, `npm i -g yarn` or `sudo npm i -g yarn` if on a unix system.
-2. Clone the repo, and switch to the `rewrite` branch.
-3. Install deps with by typing `yarn`.
-4. Copy `.env.example` to a new file `.env` file located in `apps/bot`.
-5. Go into the `apps/bot` directory. `cd apps/bot`
-6. Type `yarn build` to build the Prisma schema.
-7. Code away.
-8. Before testing make sure to make a volume for the database with `docker volume create --name=postgres`.
-9. Test with `docker-compose up --build` this will spin up the Main container (the bot) and a local database container.
-10. Push your changes.
-11. Make a PR.

-### TSup Watch (automatically builds & restarts every change)

 1. Install yarn if you haven't done so yet, `npm i -g yarn` or `sudo npm i -g yarn` if on a unix system.
 2. Clone the repo, and switch to the `rewrite` branch.